sails101/contribute-to-sails101/README.md

-# jsonapi
+# jsonapi #

-This accepts request via the jsonapi.org specs.
+This allows sails to handle requests and responses via the jsonapi.org specs.
 For example:

  ```
  {